What is a Puja?

 For the dying ~ to help pacify their mind and decrease fear during the time of death.

 For the deceased ~ to bless and guide their mind to a higher state of rebirth and liberation.

 For sickness ~ to remove obstacles to mental and physical health.

 For success in one’s activities ~ for removing obstacles to success in one’s activities, be they worldly or dharma.

 The puja performed depends on the type of problem and the individual’s karma.
 Buddha taught us pujas for everything that we need in this life and also future lives.
 Buddha himself experienced and practiced many different rituals or pujas in his life.

 How much does it cost to have a puja performed?

-There is no limit to the amount of the energy exchange that can be made.
+There is no limit to the amount of energy exchange that can be made.
 It depends on one’s financial ability and how much you want to make an offering exchange toward the pujas.
 Some pujas are complicated and require a lot of materials and a great deal of time to perform.
-The energy exchange here is calculated on sacred numerology, which all the numbers added equals 9.
+The energy exchange here is calculated on sacred numerology, in which all the numbers added equals 9.

 How do I know which puja I need to do for my family and myself?